DataFire/Integrations/integrations/generated/oxforddictionaries/README.md

     * items [SentencesEntry](#sentencesentry)

 ### StatsWordResult
-* StatsWordResult `object`: Schema for LexiStats results for a word/trueCase/lemma/lexicalCategory returned as a frequency
+* StatsWordResult `object`: Schema for lexi-stats results for a word/trueCase/lemma/lexicalCategory returned as a frequency
   * metadata `object`: Additional Information provided by OUP
   * result `object`: Frequency information for a given entity
-    * frequency **required** `integer`: The frequency of the word calculated from a corpus ("sample_corpus" used by default)
+    * frequency **required** `integer`: The number of times a word appears in the entire corpus
-    * lemma `string`: A lemma of the word (e.g., wordforms "lay", "laid" and "laying" have all lemma "lay").
+    * lemma `string`: A lemma of the word (e.g., wordforms "lay", "laid" and "laying" have all lemma "lay")
     * lexicalCategory `string`: A lexical category such as 'verb' or 'noun'
     * matchCount **required** `integer`: The number of database records that matched the query params (stated frequency is the sum of the individual frequencies)
-    * normalizedFrequency **required** `integer`: The frequency of the word per million calculated from a corpus ("sample_corpus" used by default)
+    * normalizedFrequency **required** `integer`: The number of times a word appears on average in 1 million words
     * trueCase `string`: A given written realisation of a an entry (e.g., "lay") usually lower case
     * wordform `string`: A given written realisation of a an entry (e.g., "Lay") preserving case

 ### StatsWordResultList
-* StatsWordResultList `object`: Schema for LexiStats results for a word/trueCase/lemma/lexicalCategory returned as a list of frequencies per wordform-trueCase-lemma-lexicalCategory entry.
+* StatsWordResultList `object`: Schema for lexi-stats results for a word/trueCase/lemma/lexicalCategory returned as a list of frequencies per wordform-trueCase-lemma-lexicalCategory entry.
   * metadata `object`: Additional Information provided by OUP
   * results `array`: A list of found words along with their frequencies
     * items `object`: Statistical information about a word
-      * frequency **required** `integer`: The frequency of the word calculated from a corpus ("sample_corpus" used by default)
+      * frequency **required** `integer`: The number of times a word appears in the entire corpus
       * lemma **required** `string`: A lemma of the word.
       * lexicalCategory **required** `string`: A lexical category such as 'verb' or 'noun'
-      * normalizedFrequency **required** `integer`: The frequency of the word per million calculated from a corpus ("sample_corpus" used by default)
+      * normalizedFrequency **required** `integer`: The number of times a word appears on average in 1 million words
       * trueCase **required** `string`: A given written realisation of a an entry (e.g., "lay") usually lower case
       * wordform **required** `string`: A given written realisation of a an entry (e.g., "lay") preserving case